Ensemble transport smoothing. Part II: Nonlinear updates: Ensemble transport smoothers (EnTS)

 It is also possible to derive a \textit{fixed-lag multi-pass} backward EnTS from the previous method by omitting all updates, at time $t$, to state blocks more than $L$ steps in the past.
 This gives the following decomposition of the joint distribution:

 Here again, the update operations are indicated with underbraces.
+The last right-hand side term in Equation~\ref{eq:backwards_graph_multipass_fixed_lag_app} contains states beyond the smoothing lag $L$, which are unaltered in this inference step and thus inherited from previous smoothing passes.
 Separated into distinct operations, the fixed-lag smoother can be defined as:

-The terms labelled legacy are the non-updated marginals inherited from the previous smoothing distribution.
 This truncation of the update is often justified pragmatically, arguing that beyond time $s < t-L$, we have $\x_{s}\approx\x_{s}^{*}$.
 In consequence, the update has virtually no effect for earlier state blocks, and can omitted at no significant loss in fidelity.
 This is explored in more detail in \citet{Ramgraber2022underUpdates}.
+Pseudo-code for this smoothing variant is provided in Algorithm~\ref{alg:backward_smoother_multi_pass_fixed_lag}.